University of Washington: 21st century

 In 1990, the University of Washington opened its additional campuses in Bothell and Tacoma.
-Although originally intended for students who have already completed two years of higher education, both schools have since become four-year universities with the authority to grant degrees.
-The first freshman classes at these campuses started in fall 2006.
-Today both Bothell and Tacoma also offer a selection of master's degree programs.
+Originally designed for students who had completed two years of higher education, both schools have since evolved into four-year universities with the authority to award degrees.
+The first freshman classes were admitted in the fall of 2006.
+Today, both the Bothell and Tacoma campuses also offer a range of master's degree programs.

 In 2012, the university began exploring plans and governmental approval to expand the main Seattle campus, including significant increases in student housing, teaching facilities for the growing student body and faculty, as well as expanded public transit options.
-The University of Washington light rail station was completed in March 2015, connecting Seattle's Capitol Hill neighborhood to the UW Husky Stadium within five minutes of rail travel time.
+The University of Washington light rail station was completed in March 2016, connecting Seattle's Capitol Hill neighborhood to the UW Husky Stadium within five minutes of rail travel time.
 It offers a previously unavailable option of transportation into and out of the campus, designed specifically to reduce dependence on private vehicles, bicycles and local King County buses.

+Controversies

+On January 23, 1939, the University of Washington was criticized for hiring Economics Professor Harold J. Laski, a British Marxist, as a visiting lecturer in between the First Red Scare and Second Red Scare.
+The University of Washington was highly suspect by the Truman Administration in 1948 and 1949.
+Thomas H. Bienz, a Democratic State senator, declared that "At least 150 [University faculty members] are Communists" and soon thereafter two investigations were started by the Canwell Committee and the University.
+Professor of philosophy Herbert Phillips, professor of old English literature Joe Butterworth and professor of social psychology Ralph Gundlach were dismissed after the investigations.
+A year after, another second investigation was commenced by the Joint Legislative Fact-finding Committee on Un-American Activities in the State of Washington, leading to investigations into other professors with a response of "One hundred and three professors [signing] an open letter to the University of Washington Board of Regents that stated the firings were based on guilt by association.
+The letter also declared that faculty morale and the University's reputation was damaged."

+The original proposal of the University included increases for research scientists of about 10% over three years plus changes in the pay structure and a catch-up increase of 3.25% for those who did not get a merit raise last year.
+For postdocs, the original UW offer was an average 15% total wage increase in 2023, including 13% in January when new minimums were introduced, plus higher minimum salaries.